Fanny (1933 film)

 Fanny is a 1933 Italian comedy film directed by Mario Almirante and starring Dria Paola, Alfredo De Sanctis and Mino Doro.
 It is an adaptation of Marcel Pagnol's 1931 play Fanny.
+The play is the sequel to Pagnol's 1929 play Marius and the second part in his Marseille trilogy.
 The film's art direction was by Gastone Medin.